 occurring words contain letter structures which are inconsistent

-first and, if its use is encouraged, it will become their
+words visually seems easy at first and, if the practice is encouraged, it will become their

 main strategy, subverting their phonological abilities and

 setting up a habit or reflex in the brain which can be hard